bemoierian/OS_Core/README.md

     <li>
         <h5>phase 1:</h5>
         <p>
-        Asuume a Computer with 1-CPU and infinite memory.
+        Assume a Computer with 1-CPU and infinite memory.
 It is required to make a scheduler with its complementary components as sketched in the following diagrams.
         </p>
         <div>